Dakshinee goes global - Affiliations :

 Uttarayan's journey started way back in 1983 when a handful of aspiring personalities wanted the 'Rabindra-Culture' to prevail in Delhi.
 It was their wishful intention primarily to quench thirst of the people who were missing their cultural ethos away from their home state.
 It was at times swimming against the flow.
 But Uttarayan with all its good intentions and determinations kept moving towards perfection each year.
 Today, without any hesitation one can say that 'Uttarayan' is the pioneer in popularizing 'Rabindra- culture' amongst the Bengalis as well as the Non-Bengalis in Delhi and its neighbourhood.Apart from 'Kobi Smaran' every year and 'ghoroa' every month, to promote young and aspirant singers, actors and dancers, Uttarayan has sponsored number of programmes that were widely acclaimed by audiences, fans as well as critics for its innovative approach and authentic presentation.
 This task Uttarayan had undertaken and would continue to indulge in.

-Dakshinee's first affiliated unit 'Srijon' opened in Mumbai.
+Dakshinee's first affiliated unit 'Srijon' is located in Mumbai.
 For details please contact: Kamalika Guhathakurta: